tailhook/verwalter/doc/concepts.rst

 The Missing Parts
 -----------------

-In current implementation the missing part is delivering files to node, in
+In current implementation the missing part of the puzzle is a means to deliver files to each box.
+In particular the following files might need to be distributed between nodes:
-particular:

-1. Lithos configs ``/etc/lithos/master.yaml``, ``/etc/lithos/sandboxes``
-2. Images of systems for lithos
+1. Images of containers for lithos
+2. Vervalter's configs and configuration templates

 We use ansible_ and good old rsync_ for these things for now